plasne/plasne.github.io/_posts/2023-02-18-use-cases-for-event-hub.md

 - There is no checkpointing, if the processor starts up again, it will start reading from the tail again.

+An implementation of this can be found [here](https://github.com/plasne/change-feed).

 ### Consumer Groups

 The above implementation means that each replica for each service is considered a [non-epoch consumer](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-event-processor-host#no-epoch), and is therefore limited such that no consumer group may have more than 5 consumers.
 For instance, if you have 3 services with 3 replicas each, you will have 9 consumers and therefore need at least 2 consumer groups.
 If a service is not going to support more than 5 replicas, then you could simply have a consumer group dedicated to that service.
 If you have a service that may have more than 5 replicas, then you will need to have multiple consumer groups for that service and some way to load balance between them.
 Based on tier, there is also a maximum number of consumer groups per Event Hub, which can be found [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#basic-vs-standard-vs-premium-vs-dedicated-tiers).